Skip to content

 Ongoing fees include royalties (2.5%–7% of gross sales) and marketing contributions (typically 1%–2%).
 These percentages compound — on a location generating $400,000 in annual revenue, the difference between a 2.5% and 7% royalty is $18,000 per year.

-Most franchisors require $100,000–$400,000 in liquid capital to qualify.
-This is not a negotiable number — it is a financial screening threshold that reflects the capital needed to survive the build-out period and first months of operation.
+Most franchisors require $100,000–$400,000 in liquid capital to qualify — a screening threshold, not a negotiable number, set to cover the build-out period and first months of operation.

 The Franchise Application Process